How to watch Love Island live or catch-up on ITV Hub

 Fans will be happy to hear that Love Island is available to watch live on ITV Hub.

-The hit reality series returned to screens last month and the drama is well underway with three contestants – Shannon Singh, Chuggs Wallis and Rachel Finni– having already been dumped off the island in dramatic re-couplings.
+The hit reality series returned to screens last month and the drama is well underway with three contestants – Shannon Singh, Chuggs Wallis, Rachel Finni and Brad McClelland– having already been dumped off the island in dramatic re-couplings.

 Love Island airs every day of the week on ITV2 at 9.00pm for one hour, except for Saturdays.
 Viewers can also tune in to the live broadcast via the channel’s streaming service ITV Hub by clicking on the ITV2 tab.